FredrikVullum/SteamConnectionInfo/README.md

 Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

-Add functionality to change overlay style and font of the overlay
+Add functionality to change the overlay style and font

-Add functionality to close P2P session based on player latency and/or country
+Add functionality to close P2P session based on player latency and/or country?

 Add functionality to save all players you have played with in a file